LaboratoireMecaniqueLille/crappy/util/README.md

 Utilities
 =========

-This folder contains two files that can come in use to CRAPPY's users.
+This folder contains a utility that can be useful to CRAPPY's users.

-**set_ft232h_serial_nr.py** can set the serial number of an FT232H device connected to your computer.
-**udev_rule_setter** is for setting the udev rules on a Linux computer.
+**udev_rule_setter.sh** is for setting the udev rules on a Linux computer.
 They can be necessary for using USB devices with CRAPPY.